 Breeding starts from mid-April.
 They nest in holes or cavities, usually in a tree or wall, but also in banks and nest boxes.
 A nest is a cup of moss, leaves, hair and grass which is lined with down, feathers and hair.
 The female builds the nest and lay seven to twelve (sometimes five to sixteen) eggs.
 They are a smooth glossy white with a variable amount of purple-red or reddish-brown speckles.
 The female alone will incubate the eggs for twelve to sixteen days.
 Both tend the young who remain in the nest for fifteen to twenty-three days.

-Blue tit nesting habitats
+Blue tit nesting habits

 Blue tits nest in holes in trees, and you might also find them in a nest box in your garden.
 They nest between March and June, laying between five and twelve eggs which are white with red flecks.
 These hatch after two weeks of incubation, the young fledge after 18 days and are fully independent within four weeks.
 Blue tits may have one or two broods per year but this depends on the availability of food around their habitat.